Michael Horberg

 Michael Horberg, MD, MAS, FACP, FIDSA

-Associate Medical Director of Research, Medical Education, Community Health, Medicaid, HIV & STD, Genetics, Transgender Health, Infection Prevention and Control
+Associate Medical Director of Research, Medical Education, Community Health, Medicaid, Genetics, HIV & STI, Transgender Health, Complex Care Program, Infection Prevention and Control

 Executive Director, Mid-Atlantic Permanente Research Institute

-Director HIV/AIDS and STD, Kaiser Permanente and Care Management Institute
+Director HIV/AIDS and STI, Kaiser Permanente and Care Management Institute

 Michael.Horberg@kp.org